Safi-Ullah/web-starter-safi/README.md

 A simple react app that performs the following tasks:

 * `Search/List` restaurants in your area and using your current location
+* Your current location is encircled in a red circle
-* `Marks` the retrieved list on the map in desktop view
+* `Marks` the retrieved list of restaurants on the map in desktop view
 * `Selecting` a certain restaurant displays restaurant details

 ## Demo & Example

 You can find the live demo of the app [here](https://foodsy-demo.herokuapp.com)

+### Note:

+* `Use current location` feature might not work on the demo link provided above, as it is an insecure origin.
+Whereas it'll work properly on your end after setting up the project.

+* `Google maps` will alert that maps cannot be loaded correctly because billing/payment method has not yet been added for that api but it'll work enough to facilitate development.

 ## Getting Started